Pyrite32/TC_ToggleLock/README.md

 ## Features

 Upon clicking the lock button, the following will happen:
-1. A config file (.TC_ToggleLock.config.txt) and a hook script (.TC_ToggleLock.hook.lua) will appear in your project's directory.
+1. A config file (.TC_LockLayer.config.txt) and a hook script (.TC_LockLayer.hook.lua) will appear in your project's directory.
 2. If you chose to enable Lock Hook, and a hook is not attached to a layer, you will be asked to attach it to the current layer.
 4. The layer is locked (or unlocked),
 5. The layer will be ignored by the layer selector (or this setting will be reverted),